-2. To approve the payment of a Final Dividend of 14 sen per ordinary share, under single-tier system, in respect of the ended 31 December 2014. e financial yea (Resolution 1 3.
+2. To approve the payment of a Final Dividend of 14 sen per ordinary share, under single-tier system, in respect of th ended 31 December 2014. - 3.
 To re-elect Dato' Zainal Haji Ismail who retires in accordance with Section 129(6) of the Companies Act, 1965.
 (Resolution 2 ?)
-4. To re-elect the following Directors who retire in accordance with Article 93 of the Company's Articles of Association (i) Dato' Hajjah Rosni Haji Zahari .
-(Resolution 3 3) (ii) Datuk Haji Faizoull Ahmad (Resolution 4 l) 5.
-To re-elect the following Directors who retire in accordance with Article 99 of the Company's Articles of Association (i) Dato' Sheikh Awab Sheikh Abod (ii) Dato' Rosini Abd Samad .
-(Resolution 5 - 6.
+4. To re-elect the following Directors who retire in accordance with Article 93 of the Company's Articles of Association (i) Dato' Hajjah Rosni Haji Zahari (Resolution 3 3) (ii) Datuk Haji Faizoull Ahmad (Resolution 4 .)
+5. To re-elect the following Directors who retire in accordance with Article 99 of the Company's Articles of Association (i) Dato' Sheikh Awab Sheikh Abod (ii) Dato' Rosini Abd Samad (Resolution 5 6.
 To approve the payment of Directors' fees of RM1,062,971.71 for the financial year ended 31 December 2014.
-(Resolution 7 ") 7.
+(Resolution 7 ') 7.
 To re-appoint Messrs.
 PricewaterhouseCoopers as auditors of the Company and to authorise the Directors to fix their r remuneration